fayoxis/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Closing Thoughts

 In the ever-evolving world of technology, even the smallest misconfiguration can have significant consequences.
 While we deeply regret the inconvenience caused to our users, this incident has served as a valuable learning experience.
 We remain committed to providing the best possible service and user experience, and we will continue to prioritize system stability and resilience.

+0. My first postmortem
+**Issue Summary**

+- Duration: The outage lasted for 7 hours, from 2:00 AM to 9:00 AM UTC on June 1st, 2023.
+- Impact: Our e-commerce website experienced severe slowdowns and intermittent downtime, affecting approximately 60% of our user base.
+Customers were unable to browse products, add items to their carts, or complete purchases during this period.
+- Root Cause: The issue was caused by a memory leak in our Nginx web server, leading to resource exhaustion and service disruption.

+**Timeline**

+- 2:15 AM - The issue was detected by our monitoring system, which flagged elevated response times and error rates on the website.
+- 2:30 AM - The on-call engineering team was alerted and began investigating the issue.
+- 3:00 AM - Initial investigations pointed to a potential database issue, but after examining logs and metrics, the team ruled out the database as the root cause.
+- 4:30 AM - The incident was escalated to the web server team, who noticed increasing memory consumption on the Nginx servers.
+- 5:45 AM - After several failed attempts to mitigate the issue by restarting Nginx and adjusting configurations, the team decided to redeploy the web servers with updated Nginx binaries.
+- 7:30 AM - The redeployment process was completed successfully, and the website gradually began to recover.
+- 9:00 AM - The website was fully operational, and the incident was resolved.

+🪗Make people want to read your postmortem

+**Root Cause and Resolution**

+The root cause of the outage was a memory leak in the version of Nginx deployed on our web servers.
+With each incoming request, a small amount of memory was not being properly released, leading to a gradual buildup of memory consumption over time.
+Once the servers reached critical memory levels, Nginx became unresponsive, causing the website to slow down and eventually crash.

+To resolve the issue, we redeployed the web servers with an updated version of Nginx that had the memory leak fixed.
+Additionally, we implemented stricter memory monitoring and automatic restarts for Nginx processes exceeding configurable thresholds.

+**Corrective and Preventative Measures**

+- Conduct thorough testing and review of software updates, including third-party components like Nginx, before deploying to production environments.
+- Implement comprehensive monitoring for critical system resources (CPU, memory, disk) on all production servers, with appropriate alert thresholds and automated remediation actions.
+- Establish a robust incident management process, including clear escalation paths and communication channels, to ensure efficient coordination during outages.
+- Review and update our disaster recovery plan to minimize the impact of similar incidents in the future.
+- Regularly review and update our software stack, adhering to the latest stable releases and security patches.

+**ToDo List**

+- Patch Nginx servers across all environments with the latest stable version.
+- Configure Prometheus monitoring for Nginx memory usage, with alerts and automatic restarts.
+- Conduct a retrospective meeting to review the incident response process and identify areas for improvement.
+- Schedule periodic load testing and stress testing of the website to identify potential bottlenecks and vulnerabilities.
+- Implement a centralized logging and monitoring solution for easier troubleshooting and root cause analysis.

+To make this postmortem more engaging, we could include a humorous anecdote or metaphor related to the incident, or perhaps a lighthearted cartoon diagram illustrating the sequence of events.
+The goal is to capture the reader's attention while maintaining a professional and informative tone.

 BY
 Name : Arthur Tchaye I : dtchayearthur@gmail.som : Fayoxis